DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 The log files `/var/log/mail.err` and `/var/log/mail.log` help debugging mail issues.

+## Redirect local mails for root to your mail account

+Some services like sending mails with information (esp. detected problems) to the local account of the **root** user.
+When you log in via SSH, you might be told that there are new mails and you can read them with the `mail` tool.
+As it is, that's not overly useful, as you probably won't regularly log into your server once it's set up.

+Thankfully (due to dma supporting it), it's super easy to redirect those mails to a real mail account:
+Just create a file
+`/etc/aliases` with the following line:
+`root: name@example.com`
+or, if multiple people should get those mails:
+`root: name@example.com, othername@example.com`

+This is even **useful for mails from your own scripts** (usually to indicate problems, see the backup and the monitoring scripts below): You can just tell them to send mails to `root`, and then **configure who will actually get them** (for example you and coworkers who administrate the server) in this **one central place**, instead of hardcoding several E-Mail addresses all over the system.

+You can test this as shown in the previous section, but with `root` as E-Mail address:
+`$ /usr/sbin/sendmail root < mailtext.txt`

 # Setting up Forgejo for git hosting

 > **NOTE:** [Forgejo](https://forgejo.org/) is a fork of [Gitea](https://gitea.io/), and at least